 Newer liposuction methods, such as laser liposuction, are performed using the same basic procedures while adding laser energy to enhance effectiveness.

-The cost of liposuction typically falls in the range of about $4,000 to $7,000, depending on the areas treated and other details of the procedure.
+The cost of liposuction typically falls in the range of about $4,000 to $7,000, depending upon the areas treated and upon additional details of the procedure.
 View information on our financing plans.

 Liposuction Recovery and Results

-Recovery from liposuction in Maryland is relatively easy, but a fair amount of swelling and bruising will occur during the two weeks that follow treatment.
-Special garments are worn to apply pressure, minimize swelling, and provide support while healing.
+Recovery from liposuction is relatively easy, but a fair amount of swelling and bruising will occur during the two weeks following treatment.
+Special garments are worn to apply pressure, to minimize swelling, and to provide support while healing.
 These garments also assist in retraction of the skin.
-Stitches will be removed in a week to 10 days.
+Stitches will be removed in a week to ten days.

-Following liposuction, the scar will go through a maturation process—during the first eight to 12 weeks, they may be red and possibly raised.
-The scars will mature during the next six to 12 months, and become pale, flat and soft.
+Following liposuction, the scars will go through a maturation process—during the first eight to 12 weeks, they may be red and possibly raised.
+The scars will mature during the next six to 12 months, becoming pale, flat, and soft.
 You may experience temporary numbness, burning, and tingling around the incision site.
 While the results of liposuction are permanent, significant weight gain can have a negative effect; it can lead to rippling in the treated areas.
 Liposuction can be repeated, if necessary.

 As with any surgical procedure, complications can occur.
 To perform the safest liposuction procedure possible, there is a limit to the amount of fat that can be removed in a given procedure.
-At the office of Dr. Will, we take all necessary safety precautions to decrease the chance of complications.
+At Will Surgical Arts, we take all necessary safety precautions to decrease the chance of complications.